 You don’t provide self-service

-Loss of control is the number one reason MSPs don’t want to implement a self-service portal for their customers.
-They want their customers to speak to a salesperson if they want to add licenses or make a change to their licenses.
+MSPs are most hesitant to install a self-service portal for their consumers due to a lack of control.
+They want their clients to speak with a salesperson if they wish to add or alter licenses.
 The reason?
 They want to control the customer interactions and journey.
 They also want to minimize the exposure to the risk of the customer not being able to pay for the additional licenses.
 And they want the opportunity to upsell them to a better plan.

 But not providing self-service is a big mistake.
 Your customers just want to go about doing their jobs.
 They don’t want to be sold on something.
 They know if they need more licenses.
-They want to be able to purchase them quickly, on their own time, so they can tick that task off their to-do list.
-By not offering your customers a self-service portal, you’re providing a frustrating customer experience.
+They want to be able to buy them fast and on their schedule, so they can check that chore off their to-do list.
+You’re giving your customers a bad experience by not presenting them with a self-service portal.

 Why these 5 MSP billing and invoicing mistakes are hurting your business

-This MSP billing and invoicing mistakes happen because you haven’t envisioned the full impact of the different moving parts on your MSP business.
-From provisioning, invoicing and self-service to customers’ changing needs and Microsoft making changes all the time, it’s extremely challenging to maintain control of your business and scale with peace of mind.
+These MSP billing and invoicing mistakes happen because you haven’t envisioned the full impact of the different moving parts on your MSP business.
+From provisioning, invoicing, and self-service to changing client needs and Microsoft’s constant adjustments, it’s exceedingly difficult to keep control of your business and scale with confidence.

-It’s time to change the way you do business
+It is time to modify the way you conduct business

-Find out the changes you need to make to avoid those 5 common MSP billing and invoicing mistakes—and learn how to demolish roadblocks so you can truly scale your business growth.
+Find out what changes you need to make to prevent the five most common MSP billing and invoicing mistakes—and how to overcome hurdles so you can fully scale your business development.

 - Keep more money in your pocket because you’ve plugged revenue leaks